Sunrise05:44

 WeekdayGuruwara

-Notes: All timings are represented in 24+ hour notation in local time of Cambridge, United States with DST adjustment (if applicable).
+Notes: All timings are represented in 24-hour notation in local time of Lancaster, United States with DST adjustment (if applicable).

-Hours past midnight are higher than 24:00 and fall on next day.
+Hours which are past midnight are suffixed with next day date.
 In Panchang day starts and ends with sunrise.

 In Hindu Calendar, the day starts with local sunrise and ends with next day local sunrise.
 As sunrise time is different for all cities, Hindu Calendar made for one city is not valid for any other city.
 Hence it is important to use location based Hindu Calendar, like this website.
 Further, each Hindu day consists of five elements, which are called angas.
 These five elements are -